kb-labb/skoldiskurs/README.md

    2.1.
 The pipeline for riksdagens motioner is largely the same as for anforanden.
 The scripts data_scripts/motioner/download_motioner_2014-2023.sh and data_scripts/motioner/download_motioner_2014-2023.sh generated two dirs of json files: motioner_1971_2013_json and motioner_2014-2023_json.
 Data from 1962-1970 is missing from riksdagens datasets and is therefore not included.
 There are some pdf:s available for download on riksdagens hemsida.
 That is on my to do list.

    2.2.
 To parse motioner, use data_scripts/motioner/parse_motioner_1971-2013.py and data_scripts/parse_motioner_2014-2023.py.
 These scripts generate two dataframes stored in parquet files, which is the data we will be using to create our cectors.
 All older files (both motioner and anföranden) result in less detailed dataframes, consisting of document id:s (of varying quality), text and dates.

+The data is tokenized and lemmatized using the sparv pipeline.
+The pipeline results in a number of xml files that are consequently parsed and transformed to a txt file with one sentence per line.